Skills in Detail

 A Squeek wizard is beset on all sides by a storm of 4 Paratroopas – and their allies are firmly set on the ground.

-They attempt to bring the enemy down to earth, spending 8 FP to use their full 4 dice from 3 Magic and a Specialisation in Curses, earning a Great result.
+They attempt to bring the enemy down to earth, spending 8 FP to use their full 4 Spirit and 4 dice (from 3 Magic and a Specialisation in Curses), earning a Great result.

 They choose to remove the Paratroopas' ability to fly, equivalent to the Fly Trait.
 With their Grades of Success, they're able to ground each of their enemies for 4 turns.